--:--

 Answer:

-Common ways to work with Git are Gitflow, Github flow, and Gitlab flow.
-I will call the main branch (or master) main.
+Common Git workflows are Gitflow, Github flow, and Gitlab flow.
+I will call the main branch main for simplicity.

 Gitflow:

-This is the classic way of dividing a project into multiple parts.
-There are 3 main types: main/production/release, develop, feature/hot-fix.
+• This is the classic way to split a project into multiple branches.
+The main ones are main/production/release, develop, and feature/hot-fix.

-Among these, main is the primary branch, usually managed by the project manager when merging from develop.
-A new branch called production/release can be added by version.
+• main is the primary branch, usually managed when changes are merged from develop.
+A production or release branch can be added per version.

 Pros and Cons: